Portuguese Language Data Points and Fun Facts

-Here is a collection of Portuguese language data points and fun facts to help you on your global journey:
+Here is a collection of Portuguese language data points to help you on your global journey:

 - Going online.
-There are 158 million Portuguese speakers online, making it the 5th most common language used on the internet.
+As of December 2017, there were over 169 million Portuguese speakers online, making it the 5th most common language used on the internet.